hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

         },
     }
     ```

+>Please Note, all keys of conversation and permanent user data has 500 character limit.

 As per our pipeline, if there is no response at specific stages, then it will be treated as a Botbreak scenario.
 So if your Bot Says section on Mogambo doesn't have any response or the integration function doesn't return any response, then a Botbreak message will be sent or the chat will be moved to Pending state depending on whether Human assistance is disabled or enabled respectively.